 Scaling is in our DNA: Making Genomics Accessible One of the things I absolutely love about the work we do at Golden Helix is keeping up with the changes in data analysis driven by the iterative and generational leaps in technology.
 But one thing has always been a constant since day one: we break preconceived notions of what scale of… Read more »

 Yesterday, it was my pleasure to share in a live webcast our integrated solution for genetic data warehousing, VSWarehouse.
-If you missed the webcast live, feel free to check out the recording.
-Although we had a great set of questions at the end of our presentation, we didn’t have time to answer all of them, so here is a selection of… Read more »
+Although we had a great set of questions at the end of our presentation, we didn’t have time to answer all of them, so here is a selection of the remaining representative questions and my answers.
+We can provide a hosted version… Read more »

 This last week I had the pleasure of attending the fourth annual Clinical Genome Conference (TCGC) in Japantown, San Francisco and kicking off the conference by teaching a short course on Personal Genomics Variant Analysis and Interpretation.
 Some highlights of the conference from my perspective: Talking about clinical genomics is no longer a wonder-fest of individual case studies, but a… Read more »